jagotu/BACIL/thesis_text/thesis_text.md

+## Designing a CLI Assembly parser

+Before being able to execute code, it is necessary to get it from the code from the assemblies.
+Before starting, we expected some open source parsers for this format to exist for various languages, including Java.
+However, the only alternative stand-alone implementation (not a component of a full CLI implementation) we found was [dnlib](https://github.com/0xd4d/dnlib) targeting .NET framework itself.
+If even for such a popular Language/Virtual Machine there are no suitable parsers implemented in Java, we feel that the parser implementation step is an important part to consider in the whole "Building an experimental runtime" picture.

+Before we started designing and implementing the parser, we considered what additional constraints have to be put on a parser in order for it to be partial-evaluation friendly.
+For partial-evaluation friendliness, the key metric is how trivial can every piece of code (that can be called a hot path) be partially evaluated to.
+While our goal was for the parser to never be called on a hot path, for some possible scenarios including reflection it would be necessary.

+There are two possible extremes for parser design: "fully lazy" where every query for the file causes it to be parsed from the start, and "fully preloaded" where all the data from the file is immediatelly fully parsed into hierarchies of objects and structures.
+Practical parsers usually choose a compromise between those two approaches, mainly because the extremes lead to extremely slow runtime or bootup respectively.

 ## Dynamicity of references

 One of the additional things to consider when implementing a partial-evaluation friendly interpreter is dynamicity of references, where by dynamicity we mean how often the reference changes its state.
 This metric is important because effectively the dynamicity of a chain of references will be equal to the most dynamic of the references.
 As a result, what would usually be considered bad design patterns is sometimes necessary to divide the chain into more direct references, such that each object is reachable with the lowest dynamicity possible.